beached/daw_json_link/readme.md

   * Direct parsing of JSON to mapped data structures
   * Less code to convert JSON to C++ data structures
   * Earlier error reporting
-  * Lower memory requirement, parser requires a small amount of stack above that of mapped data strucutes
+  * Lower memory requirement, parser requires a small amount of stack above that of mapped data structures
   * Optimization based on data types
   * Does not require intrusion into data structures.
 This allows the usage of third party types.